Can CBD Replace Ibuprofen as a Painkiller?

 - Aches and pain related to the common cold

 Over the counter (OTC), non-prescription painkillers generally have excellent short-term safety profiles.
-Time and time again, the low risk of ibuprofen for short-term relief (under 10 days) is documented.
+Time and time again, doctors have documented the low risk of ibuprofen for short-term relief (under 10 days).
 With that said, there are many situations where these medications are not advised for use, including for people with liver and kidney issues, recurrent gastrointestinal problems, and high blood pressure.
 Long-term use of these drugs is not recommended and may lead to serious health issues, and even death.

 Is CBD a Good Enough Anti-Inflammatory Painkiller?